Northern Wei: War with Liu Song

-Emperor Wen of Liu Song continued the northern campaigns of his father.
+Emperor Wen of Song continued the northern campaigns of his father.
 In 430, under the able general Dao Yanzhi, Liu Song recovered the four cities of Luoyang, Hulao, Huatai and Qiao'ao south of the Yellow River.
 However, the emperor's unwillingness to advance past this line caused the destruction of the empire's ally, Xia, by the Wei.
 The emperor was to repeat this mistake as several northern states such as Northern Yan who had offered to ally with Liu Song against Wei were declined, eventually leading to Wei's unification of the North in 439.

 In 450, Emperor Wen attempted to destroy the Northern Wei by himself and launched a massive invasion.
 Although initially successful, the campaign turned into a disaster.
 The Wei lured the Liu Song to cross the Yellow River, and then flanked them, destroying the Eastern army.

-As the Liu Song armies retreated, Emperor Taiwu of Wei ordered his troop to move south.
+As the Liu Song armies retreated, Emperor Taiwu ordered his troop to move south.
 The provinces south of the Yellow River were devastated by the Wei army.
 Only Huatai, a fortified city, held out against the Wei.
 Wei troops retreated in January 451, however, the economic damage to the Song was immense.
 Emperor Wen made another attempt to conquer Northern Wei in 452, but failed again.
 On returning to the capital, he was assassinated by the heir apparent, Liu Shao.

 In 466, Liu Zixun waged an unsuccessful civil war against the Emperor Ming of Liu Song.
-The governors of Xu Province (徐州) and Yan Province (兗州, modern western Shandong), who earlier pleaded allegiance to Liu Zixun, in fear of reprisal from the Liu Song Emperor, surrendered these territories to rival Northern Wei.
+The governors of Xu Province (徐州) and Yan Province (兗州, modern western Shandong), who earlier pleaded allegiance to Liu Zixun, in fear of reprisal from the Liu Song emperor Emperor Ming, surrendered these territories to rival Northern Wei.
 Northern Wei forces quickly took up defense position against the attacking forces sent by Emperor Ming.
 With Liu Song forces unable to siege Pengcheng effectively, they were forced to withdraw in spring 467, making these populous provinces lost to the Northern Wei.

 War with Southern Qi

 In 479, Xiao Daocheng usurped the throne of Liu Song and became emperor of the new Southern Qi dynasty.
-Upon hearing the news, the Northern Wei emperor prepared to invade under the pretext of installing Liu Chang, son of Emperor Wen of Liu Song who had been in exile in Wei since 465 AD.
+Upon hearing the news, the Northern Wei emperor prepared to invade under the pretext of installing Liu Chang, son of Emperor Wen of Song who had been in exile in Wei since 465 AD.

 Wei troops began to attack Shouyang but could not take the city.
 The Southern Qi began to fortify their capital, Jiankang in order to prevent further Wei raids.

 Multiple sieges and skirmishes were fought until 481 but the war was without any major campaign.
 A peace treaty was signed in 490 with the Emperor Wu.